Pixel-Funnel/assert-runner/README.md

   "projectId": "project_123"
 }
 ```

+`show_browser` opens a visible Chromium window so you can watch tests execute in real time.
+Defaults to `false` (headless).
+Not recommended for CI — use it locally when debugging a failing scenario.

+`run_only_failed` re-runs only the scenarios that failed in the previous run.
+After each run the runner writes a `.assert-last-run.json` cache file next to `assert.config.json` recording which files failed.
+On the next run, only those files are submitted.
+If the cache does not exist or there were no failures, all tests run as normal.
+You may want to add `.assert-last-run.json` to `.gitignore`.
+Defaults to `false`.

 `workDir` is the local scratch directory used while running tests.
 Assert stores failure screenshots and runtime scratch files there during execution.
 By default, per-run folders are deleted after results and screenshots are uploaded.
 Set `ASSERT_KEEP_LOCAL_ARTIFACTS=true` or `keepLocalArtifacts: true` only if you want to inspect local artifacts after a run.